Skip to main content

 3. Write engaging essays.

 Like most liberal arts colleges, Washington and Lee values a student’s ability to form arguments and articulate themselves through writing.
-Additionally, with the school’s focus on a student’s character and personal qualities, as well as real-world applications of skills, the essay is the perfect place for applicants to show his or her strengths, character, authentic voice, and written eloquence.
+Additionally, with the school’s focus on a student’s character and personal qualities, as well as real-world applications of skills, the essay is the perfect place for applicants to show their strengths, character, authentic voice, and written eloquence.

 4. Apply Early Decision.